Vestergade 5, Copenhagen: 19th century

 At the time of the 1840 census, No. 41 was home to two households.
 P. Augustinus was now residing on the ground floor with his wife Caroline M. Augustinus, their nine-year-old son Ludvig A. C. Augustinus and two maids.
 Birgithe Marie Augustinus resided in the first floor apartment with two unmarried daughters (aged 23) and one maid.

+O.T.
+Augustinus resided in the building with his son Ludvig A.C.
+Augustinusm senior clerk Clemens Block and three other office clerks at the 1850 census.

+At the 1860 census, No. 41 was home to three households.
+Peter and Anna Christine Møller resided in the building with Anna Marie Møller and one maid.
+L C Augustinus and Isedora Augustinus resided in the building with their two children (aged three and four) and two maids.
+Lauritz Frederik Fischer, a civil servant with title of justitsråd, resided in the building with his wife Sophie Frederikke Fischer født Pagh, their two sons (aged 18 and 23) and a maid.

+20th century

+Hans Prehn's brushmaker's business was based in the building in the years around 1950.

 Architecture

-The building consists of three floors over a raised cellar.
+The building consists of three floors over a walk-out basement.
 The building is five bays wide and the two outer bays are wider than the three central ones.
 The two outer windows on the second floor are topped by triangular pediments.